Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 ----------------------------
 ----------------------------

-# Step 2 – Data Model & Tagging Overview
+# Step 2 – Data Model & Tagging Overview - Complete

 **Goal:**
 Define a clear, AI-friendly data model for all Sunspire lore using JSON as the backbone, with Markdown for longer prose.